fati-ma/cookie-stand/README.md

-# Lab: 09
+# Cookie Stand project

-## Add a constructor function to the cookie stand project
+## Final version

-### In this lab I first created a new branch for it, it has all the changes from lab 06.
+### In this project I created 4 branches for labs from 6 to 9 and in each branch I applied a different topic topic .

-### I replaced all of lab 06's obhect literals with a single constructor function that, when called with the ‘new’ keyword, it creates a new instance for the 5 objects in the lab ['Seattle', 'Tokyo', 'Dubai', 'Paris', 'Lima']
+### Lab: 6 was about instantiating objects usin Object Literal

 ### Then I replace the lists of the objects' data for each store and built a single table of data instead.